 At the north end of Napa Valley is Calistoga, a charming little place full of hot spring-fed spas, with a friendly, small-town feel.Continue to 3 of 4 below.

 03 of 04

 The two most famous wine towns in Sonoma County are shown on the map on the first page of this guide.

 The town of Sonoma dates back to California's early days as a Spanish colony and has an old Spanish mission right in the middle of town — which surrounds a tree-shaded park.
 From there, it's easy to travel north into Sonoma Valley for wine-tasting.
-Here's how to plan your Sonoma Valley getaway — and a few of the area's best wineries to try.
+Check out how to plan your Sonoma Valley getaway — and a few of the area's best wineries to try.

 At the north end of Sonoma County are the town Healdsburg and the Alexander Valley and Dry Creek wine regions.
 Like Sonoma, the downtown area faces a city park.
 Healdsburg is also full of high-end eateries and surrounded by award-winning wineries.
-You can use this guide to plan a day trip or a weekend visit.Continue to 4 of 4 below.
+You can use an online guide to plan a day trip or a weekend visit.Continue to 4 of 4 below.

 04 of 04

 How to Plan a Trip to Napa and Sonoma